alsoknownaszac/Frontend-Test-Vella/README.md

     - Using the Ionic CLI, I created a new Ionic React project with TypeScript.
 This provided a solid foundation for my project.
     - I paid careful attention to project structure and adhered to best practices to keep my codebase organized and maintainable.

-2. Building the UI - Establishing a Foundation
+2. **Building the UI - Establishing a Foundation**:
-       I kicked off by building the user interface (UI) components, leveraging my mental blueprint of the project's scope.
+    - I kicked off by building the user interface (UI) components, leveraging my mental blueprint of the project's scope.
 Here's how I     structured the main pages:

-    Home Page: This serves as the initial landing page.
+    -    Home Page: This serves as the initial landing page.
 Users can explore various product categories and navigate to specific category pages.
-    Categories Page: I utilized React Router for dynamic routing, enabling category-specific views.
+    -    Categories Page: I utilized React Router for dynamic routing, enabling category-specific views.
 Products fetched from the API are displayed based on the selected category.
-    Product Details Page: This page provides comprehensive information about a selected product, including images, descriptions, and ratings.
+    -    Product Details Page: This page provides comprehensive information about a selected product, including images, descriptions, and ratings.
 Users can also add the product to their cart.
-    Cart Page: The cart showcases the products users have added, displaying product details, quantities, and the total sum.
+    -    Cart Page: The cart showcases the products users have added, displaying product details, quantities, and the total sum.
 It acts as a visual summary of the user's selections.
-    Checkout Page: This is the final step before purchase.
+    -    Checkout Page: This is the final step before purchase.
 It shows the accumulated cost of each selected product and prompts users to provide their personal information.

 3. Using React Router for Dynamic Navigation
     By utilizing React Router, I ensured dynamic navigation between different pages while passing necessary data seamlessly.
 This dynamic routing allowed users to smoothly move through the app and access relevant information.